 - Nationally, the disadvantage gap continues to widen over the course of secondary school.
-For the 2023 cohort, it widened by a full 10 months, from 9.2 months among pupils who were aged 11 in 2018 to 19.2 months by the time these pupils completed secondary school. - Redbridge is unique in being the only local authority which achieved a smaller gap at the end of secondary school (at 4.5 months) than at the start (5.5 months) for the 2023 cohort. - Several of the local authorities with below-average gaps at both ages 11 and 16 are the same ones as for the primary phase, including Kensington and Chelsea, Newham, Redbridge, and Tower Hamlets, as well as Birmingham, Luton and Slough.
-These areas' disadvantaged cohorts attained consistently well across the primary and secondary phases. - The local authorities with above-average gaps at both ages 11 and 16 include Blackpool, Knowsley, Portsmouth, West Berkshire, and Bedford, though the challenges in these areas look different for the 2023 cohort.
+For the 2023 cohort, it widened by a full 10 months, from 9.2 months among pupils who were aged 11 in 2018 to 19.2 months by the time these pupils completed secondary school. - Redbridge is unique in being the only local authority which achieved a smaller gap at the end of secondary school (at 4.5 months) than at the start (5.5 months) for the 2023 cohort. - Several of the local authorities with below-average gaps at both ages 11 and 16 are the same ones as for the primary phase, including Kensington and Chelsea, Newham, Redbridge, and Tower Hamlets, as well as Birmingham, Luton and Slough.4 These areas' disadvantaged cohorts attained consistently well across the primary and secondary phases. - The local authorities with above-average gaps at both ages 11 and 16 include Blackpool, Knowsley, Portsmouth, West Berkshire, and Bedford, though the challenges in these areas look different for the 2023 cohort.
 While in West Berkshire, and particularly Bedford, big gaps have already emerged by age 11, in Blackpool and Knowsley the key challenge is the markedly slower progress made by their disadvantaged pupils (who fell behind by a further 18 months over the secondary school phase compared to nationally).
-These areas also markedly differ in terms of their levels of deprivation, with West Berkshire ranking the eighth least deprived local authority in England and Blackpool the eighth most deprived. - Nearly all areas with below-average gaps at age 16 started with small gaps at age 11.
-There are far fewer areas that managed to support their disadvantaged pupils to 'catch-up' in the secondary phase compared to the primary phase, though Kirklees, Windsor and Maidenhead, and Wokingham are notable exceptions. - The reverse is true in the 'fade-out' areas of Kingston upon Hull, Newcastle upon Tyne, Sefton, Sunderland, and Wigan, which had below-average gaps at age 11 but above-
+These areas also markedly differ in terms of their levels of deprivation, with West Berkshire ranking the eighth least deprived local authority in England and Blackpool the eighth most deprived.5 - Nearly all areas with below-average gaps at age 16 started with small gaps at age 11.
+There are far fewer areas that managed to support their disadvantaged pupils to 'catch-up' in the secondary phase compared to the primary phase, though Kirklees, Windsor and Maidenhead, and Wokingham are notable exceptions. - The reverse is true in the 'fade-out' areas of Kingston upon Hull, Newcastle upon Tyne, Sefton, Sunderland, and Wigan, which had below-average gaps at age 11 but aboveaverage gaps by age 16 for the 2023 cohort.
+For example, Sefton and Bolton had the same age 11 gap (8.6 months) but by age 16, Sefton's disadvantaged pupils had fallen almost 7 months behind Bolton's (with a gap of 25.9 months).

-&lt;sup>6 Like London, Birmingham, Luton and Slough have more diverse pupil populations than England as a whole, including higher proportions of Pakistani pupils who tend to have smaller disadvantage gaps than most other ethnic groups.
-Education Policy Institute, 'EPI Annual Report 2024' (16 July 2024), https://epi.org.uk/annual-report-2024-ethnicity-2/ This is based on the proportion of disadvantaged pupils aged 11 in 2023 in our local authority dataset.
+4 Like London, Birmingham, Luton and Slough have more diverse pupil populations than England as a whole, including higher proportions of Pakistani pupils who tend to have smaller disadvantage gaps than most other ethnic groups.
+Education Policy Institute, 'EPI Annual Report 2024' (16 July 2024), https://epi.org.uk/annual-report-2024-ethnicity-2/ 5 This is based on the proportion of disadvantaged pupils aged 11 in 2023 in our local authority dataset.